Big Fat Greek Tacos will please every appetite, ground meat seasoned perfectly and served with tomato and cucumber

 - 4-6 non-pocket Greek pitas

 - Cook's note: This is not necessary for yummy, impressive flavor, BUT if you happen to have a little Za'atar seasoning, add 1-2 teaspoons to the oregano when cooking the meat mixture.
 It will add just that much more out-of-this-world Greek gyro flavor.
 I have made it without and had huge success.

 - At least one hour or as early as one day before you prepare the meat, prepare the relish and tzatziki:

 - Toss 1 Tablespoon olive oil, 1 Tablespoon vinegar, 2 diced tomatoes, 1 diced cucumbers and ½ onion in a bowl and adjust the seasoning if necessary.
 Cover and let sit at least 1 hour to marry the flavors.

 - Seed and then finely dice the cucumber and place in a fine-meshed strainer or cheese cloth fitted over a bowl.
 Salt the cucumber and let sit 10 minutes.
 Then squeeze out any excess moisture.
 Add the strained cucumber into a bowl with 1 cup yogurt, ½ cup feta, 1 minced garlic and 2 Tablespoons mint.
 Adjust the seasoning if necessary.

 - The day of the tacos, start about 20 minutes before ready to serve:

 - In a large skillet, heat the oil over medium-high heat.
-Add the lamb or turkey, sprinkle with salt and pepper and cook until the meat gets nice and golden brown, 10 to 12 minutes.
+Add the ground meat, sprinkle with salt and pepper and cook until the meat gets nice and golden brown, 10 to 12 minutes.
 With a slotted spoon, remove the meat and reserve.
 Lower the heat to medium and saute the onions in the lamb juices until soft, about 5 minutes.
 Add the oregano and garlic and cook until fragrant.
 Season.
 Add the tomato paste and cook until it caramelizes.
 Deglaze with the red wine and scrape any bits up that have adhered to the pan.
 Add the meat back in, stir and keep warm.